mdhugge/election_analysis/README.md

 ## Election-Audit Results
 ![Election_Analysis](https://github.com/mdhugge/election_analysis/blob/main/Analysis/Election_Analysis.png)

-- Number of votes cast in this congressional election
+- Number of votes cast in this congressional election Each row in the document represents one vote, so to calculate the total number of votes cast I needed to calculate how many rows there are.
+'''
+  for row in reader:
+    total_votes = total_votes + 1
+'''

 - Breakdown of the number of votes and the percentage of total votes for each county in the precinct